 - Mix together dry ingredients in large mixing bowl.

-- Mix milk, egg, oil, and vanilla together in mixing cup and add to dry ingredients.
+- Mix milk, egg, oil, maple syrup, and vanilla together in mixing cup and add to dry ingredients.

 - Lightly stir together until just incorporated.